Goldminers slide in pre-market as front-month Gold futures fall below $3,200

 About B

-Barrick Mining Corporation is a gold and copper producer, which is engaged in the production and sale of gold and copper, as well as related activities, such as exploration and mine development.
-The Company has ownership interests in producing gold mines that are located in Argentina, Canada, Cote d’Ivoire, the Democratic Republic of Congo, the Dominican Republic, Papua New Guinea, Tanzania and the United States.
-Its copper mines are located in Zambia, Chile and Saudi Arabia.
+Barrick Mining Corporation is a Canada-based gold and copper producing company, which is engaged in the production and sale of gold and copper, as well as related activities, such as exploration and mine development.
+The Company has ownership interests in producing gold mines that are in Argentina, Canada, Cote d’Ivoire, the Democratic Republic of Congo, the Dominican Republic, Papua New Guinea, Tanzania and the United States.
+Its copper mines are in Zambia, Chile and Saudi Arabia.
 Its operations include Nevada Gold Mines, Bulyanhulu, Jabal Sayid, Kibali, Loulo-Gounkoto, Lumwana, North Mara, Porgera, Pueblo Viejo, Veladero and Zaldivar.
-Its Bulyanhulu operation is located in north-west Tanzania, over 55 kilometers (km) south of Lake Victoria and 150 km southwest of the city of Mwanza.
+Its Bulyanhulu operation is in north-west Tanzania, over 55 kilometers (km) south of Lake Victoria and 150 km southwest of the city of Mwanza.
 The Jabal Sayid copper operation is located approximately 350 km north-east of Jeddah in the Kingdom of Saudi Arabia.
 The Lumwana copper mine is a conventional open pit operation.

 About the author